reduction of waste

 As our population grows exponentially, so has our appetite for material consumption and for economic growth.
 The rise in consumption jeopardises our natural economy, trampling on ecosystems and resources that are vital to the survival of all living things in the long run.
 More resources are exhausted, resulting in a staggering increase in plastic waste production on our planet.
 Waste production not only adversely impacts the society and people’s life, the most detrimental harm is inflicted on the environment.
 When incorrectly disposed, plastic waste contaminates whole ecosystems.

 We think we already have enough resources on the planet and we do not have to take new ones, even if they are natural.
-Yoga mats out of natural materials such as kautschuk might be better than their rivals made from plastic, but it still means to take something away from the planet.
-Additionally, the growing demand for kautschuk results in the cutting down of forests for kautschuk plantations.
+Yoga mats out of natural materials such as natural rubber might be better than their rivals made from plastic, but it still means to take something away from the planet.
+Additionally, the growing demand for caoutchouc results in the cutting down of forests for caoutchouc plantations.
 We do not want biodiversity and nature to be sacrificed in the process, therefore, we want to use what our planet already has an excess of: waste.
-The foam waste we use for our yoga mats occurs in the production of mattresses, furniture and much more.
+The foam waste we use for our eco yoga mats occurs in the production of mattresses, furniture and much more.
 It is existing in excess and is easily accessible worldwide.
 We want to inspire others and make you have a second look at waste.